RustScan/RustScan/README.md

 - Batch size

 This increases speed, by allowing us to process more at once.
-Something experimental I am working on is changing the open file limit.
+Something experimental we are working on is changing the open file limit.
 You can do this manually with `ulimit -n 70000` and then running rustscan with `-b 65535`.
 This _should_ scan all 65535 ports at the exact same time.
 But this is extremely experimental.

 For non-experimental speed increases, slowly increase the batch size until it no longer gets open ports, or it breaks.